Quality Insights Podcast

 Taking Healthcare by Storm: Industry Insights with Dr. Carrie Sue Shaver

-September 13, 2024 Dr. Jean Storm
+Dr. Jean Storm

-In this captivating episode of Taking Healthcare by Storm, delve into the world of expert insights as Quality Insights Medical Director Dr. Jean Storm engages in a thought-provoking and informative discussion with Carrie Sue Shaver, DHA, IHC, FACHE, Assistant Professor in the Department of Health Management and Leadership at Texas Tech University Health Sciences Center.
+In this captivating episode of Taking Healthcare by Storm, delve into the world of expert insights as Quality Insights Medical Director Dr. Jean Storm engages in a thought-provoking and informative discussion with Carrie Sue Shaver, DHA, IHC, FACHE, Assistant Professor of Health Management and Leadership at Texas Tech University Health Sciences Center.

 If you have any topics or guests you'd like to see on future episodes, reach out to us on our website.